sammeurice/news-crawler/README.md

 * **OpenAI API Key:** You can get this from platform.openai.com.

 * **Firecrawl API Key:** You can get this from the Firecrawl website.
+* **Gmail App Password:** (Only if you want email alerts)

+* Go to your Google Account → Security.

+* Enable "2-Step Verification" if it isn't already.

+* Search for "App Passwords" in the search bar.

+* Create a new one named "News Script". **Copy the 16-letter code it gives you.**

 ## 2. Installation
 ### Step A: Create a Virtual Environment